STEVE INSKEEP, HOST:

 BURNETT: Everybody knows the volunteer firemen.
 They have fundraisers, I mean they all work in the community.
 They have different jobs, you know; they all pitch in and so, it's a close-knit town to begin with so this is really, people in town talk about how this will change West, this event.
 You know, a five-block area has been obliterated, surrounding the plant.
 Having said that, it's important to know that downtown West came through this pretty well.
 There's been some very apocalyptic reporting from this little town.
 And actually, the downtown area, aside from some doors blown in and some windows blown out, it looks pretty good this morning.

 INSKEEP: Thanks for giving us that clarification.
 John Burnett, has the site of the explosion cooled down enough that investigators have been able to get a good look and begin to understand why this fire started in the first place?

 BURNETT: They've got some - a lot of very good forensic fire people here, both from Austin and from Washington.
 They haven't yet announced the cause of the blaze.
 They're actually still keeping it officially open as a crime scene, that it could be a possible arson, but there's been no talk of anything other than an accidental industrial fire.
 They've gone through about 150 buildings looking for bodies and for survivors and they've got about 25 to go.
 That's what they'll do today.

 BURNETT: My pleasure, Steve.

 INSKEEP: That's NPR's John Burnett.
-He's been reporting from West, Texas, the town of West, where a fertilizer plant caught fire and exploded earlier this week, and what we've just learned from John the last few minutes is that we now have a close to official death toll: 12 bodies have been recovered, eleven of them described as first responders who initially went to the scene of that fire.
+He's been reporting from West, Texas, the town of West, where a fertilizer plant caught fire and exploded earlier this week.
+And what we've just learned from John in the last few minutes, is that we now have a close-to-official death tol1, 12 bodies have been recovered, 11 of them described as first responders who initially went to the scene of that fire.

 It's MORNING EDITION from NPR News.
 Transcript provided by NPR, Copyright NPR.